 Belfast's New Maternity Hospital Remains Empty a Decade After Schedule as Bacteria Crisis Deepens

-Belfast's new maternity hospital at the Royal Victoria Hospital site remains unused and empty, a decade behind its original schedule and with costs having more than doubled, as the DUP's health spokesperson accused the Belfast Trust of using an ongoing internal investigation as a "clever ruse" to avoid answering questions about the project's failures.
+Belfast's new maternity hospital at the Royal Victoria Hospital remains empty and unused, a decade behind its original schedule and with costs having more than doubled to £97 million, due to the discovery of Pseudomonas aeruginosa bacteria in its water systems — a crisis that has prompted the DUP to accuse the Belfast Trust of using an internal investigation to avoid accountability and to call for a full independent inquiry.

 Background